x

 Celebrate 710 With Cannabis Concentrates

 If you’re wanting to dive into the cannabis concentrate scene, there are many ways you can dip your toes into this world.
-On your dispensary menu, the cannabis concentrates section usually will have words like hash, live resin, wax, shatter, crumble, and sauce.
-Don’t stress too much about these terms—they usually refer to the texture of the concentrate.
+On your dispensary menu, the cannabis concentrates section usually lists products like hash, live resin, wax, shatter, and crumble.
+Sounds like a lot to remember, right?
+Don’t stress too much — we’ll cover the basics of these concentrates so you feel like an expert the next time you walk into your local dispensary!

 Traditional Dabbing vs. Electronic Dabbing